9 min read

 3. Build relationships with PM-level contacts at Quanta, MYR Group, and regional fiber contractors.
 Projects are often awarded to known splicers before they are posted.

-4. Be willing to travel — the highest-paying work is not in your backyard.
-Hyperscale builds in NoVA, Phoenix, Columbus, and Dallas pay premium rates.
-Work the jobs, bank the per diem, build your reputation.
+4. Be willing to evaluate travel work — premium projects may not be in your backyard.
+Hyperscale builds in NoVA, Phoenix, Columbus, and Dallas can pay strong rates, but verify the posted scope, per-diem policy, tax treatment, and booked duration before you travel.

 5. Transition to 1099 when your reputation is established — the rate jump from W2 to 1099 is typically 40–60% for the same work.